-The radiated output power of Wireless LAN Mini-PCI Card and Bluetooth card is far below the FCC radio frequency exposure limits.
+The radiated output power of Wireless LAN Mini-PCI Card and Bluetooth® card is far below the FCC radio frequency exposure limits.
 Nevertheless, the TravelMate series shall be used in such a manner that the potential for human contact during normal operation is minimized as follows:

-- 1 This device is restricted to indoor use due to its operation in the 5.15 to 5.25 GHz frequency range.
-FCC requires this product to be used indoors for the frequency range 5.15 to 5.25 GHz to reduce the potential for harmful interference to co-channel Mobile Satellite systems. - 2 High power radar are allocated as primary users of the 5.25 to 5.35 GHz and 5.65 to 5.85 GHz bands.
-These radar stations can cause interference with and/or damage this device. - 3 An improper installation or unauthorized use may cause harmful interference to radio communications.
+- 1 Users are requested to follow the RF safety instructions on wireless option devices that are included in the user's manual of each RF option device. - Caution: To comply with FCC RF exposure compliance requirements, a separation distance of at least 20 cm (8 inches) must be maintained between the antenna for the integrated Wireless LAN Mini-PCI Card built in to the screen section and all persons. - 2 This device is restricted to indoor use due to its operation in the 5.15 to 5.25 GHz frequency range.
+FCC requires this product to be used indoors for the frequency range 5.15 to 5.25 GHz to reduce the potential for harmful interference to co-channel Mobile Satellite systems. - 3 High power radar are allocated as primary users of the 5.25 to 5.35 GHz and 5.65 to 5.85 GHz bands.
+These radar stations can cause interference with and/or damage this device. - 4 An improper installation or unauthorized use may cause harmful interference to radio communications.
 Also any tampering of the internal antenna will void the FCC certification and your warranty.

-Canada - Low power license-exempt radiocommunication devices (RSS-210)
+Canada - Low power license-exempt radio communication devices (RSS-210)

-- Common information Operation is subject to the following two conditions: - 1.
-This device may not cause interference, and - this device must accept any interference, including interference that may cause undesired operation of the device. - b Operation in 2.4 GHz band To prevent radio interference to the licensed service, this device is intended to be operated indoors and installed outdoors is subject to licensing. - c Operation in 5 GHz band - The device for the band 5150-5250 MHz is only for indoor usage to reduce potential for harmful interference to co-channel Mobile Satellite systems. - High power radars are allocated as primary users (meaning they have priority) of 5250-5350 MHz and 5650-5850 MHz and these radars could cause interference and/or damage to LELAN (Licence-Exempt Local Area Network) devices.
+- a Common information Operation is subject to the following two conditions: 1.
+This device may not cause interference, and - 2. this device must accept any interference, including interference that may cause undesired operation of the device. - b Operation in 2.4 GHz band To prevent radio interference to the licensed service, this device is intended to be operated indoors and installed outdoors is subject to licensing. - c Operation in 5 GHz band - The device for the band 5150-5250 MHz is only for indoor usage to reduce potential for harmful interference to co-channel Mobile Satellite systems. - High power radars are allocated as primary users (meaning they have priority) of 5250-5350 MHz and 5650-5850 MHz and these radars could cause interference and/or damage to LELAN (Licence-Exempt Local Area Network) devices.